hislam000/CSC-599.70-Course-Project/Part II: Course_Project/project_findings.md

 • How do you know these features are playing key roles?

-- These features are playing key roles because
+- These features are playing key roles because as bedrooms or bathrooms increase, the rent goes up, especially in certain zip codes.
+Another feature to take into account is best nearest restaurant.
+We used grades of the best nearest restaurant to see how rent increases/decreases based on this feature.

 (b) Describe how you are implementing your model.
 Why do you think this works well?